• Don’t hesitate to contact us! 703-299-9898703-574-8059

 • Assist with Transfer and Ambulation

-• Assist with ROM exercises as Directed by MD of PT
+• Assist with ROM exercises as Directed by the MD of PT

 • Meal Preparation and Feeding